Tiruchirappalli Rock Fort: Rock-cut temple

-There are two rock-cut temples in the fort, one in the lower part of the fort called Lower Cave Temple and the other called the Upper Cave Temple; it is in the complex after the Thayumanswamny temple on the way up, on the left before the Uchi Pillayar Kovil.
+There are two rock-cut temples in the fort, one in the lower part of the fort called Lower Cave Temple and the other called the Upper Cave Temple; it is in the complex after the Thayumanaswamy temple on the way up, on the left before the Uchi Pillayar Kovil.
 The temples are similar to that of other rock-cut temples, the Pundarikakshan Perumal Temple at Thiruvellarai and Pechipalai cave temple.
 The Upper Cave has an important Sanskrit inscription of Mahendravarman I, that is much debated.

 The rock-cut temple in the hill temple complex was built during the Pallava era and is named Lalitankura Pallaveswaram, with several inscriptions attributed to Mahendravarman I. The Cholas, the Vijayanagara emperors and the Nayaks of Madurai have made extensive contributions here.
 The two-storey-tall Taayumaanava temples are considered to be a masterpiece of construction.